 The integration of South Africa into the global political, economic and social system has been a priority for democratic South Africa.
-As a country isolated during the apartheid period, an African country, a developing country, and a country whose liberation was achieved with the support of the international community, it remains of critical importance to build political and economic links with the countries and regions of the world, and to work with others for an international environment more favourable to development across the world, and in Africa and South Africa in particular.
+As a country isolated during the apartheid period, an African country, a developing country, and a country whose liberation was achieved with the support of the international community, it remains of critical importance to build political and economic links with the countries and regions of the world, and to work with others for an international environment that is more favourable to development across the world, and in Africa and South Africa in particular.

 The South African Government is committed to the African Renaissance, which is based on the consolidation of democracy, economic development and a cooperative approach to resolving the challenges the continent faces.

-South Africa hosted the launch in 2002 of the African Union (AU), a step towards further unification of Africa in pursuit of socioeconomic development, the Organisation of African Unity having fulfilled its mandate to liberate Africa.
-President Mbeki chaired the AU for its founding year, handing over the chair to President Joaquim Chissano of Mozambique in July 2003.
+South Africa hosted the launch in 2002 of the African Union (AU), a step towards further unification of Africa in pursuit of socio-economic development, the Organisation of African Unity having fulfilled its mandate to liberate Africa.

-In 2004, the AU decided that South Africa should host the Pan-African Parliament and it met for its second session in South Africa. the first time on South African soil, in September of that year.

-By participating in UN and AU initiatives to resolve conflict and promote peace and security on the continent - in among other countries, the Democratic Republic of Congo (DRC), Burundi and Sudan - South Africa contributed to the achievement of conditions conducive to the entrenchment of stability. democracy and faster development.
+The then President, Thabo Mbeki, chaired the AU for its founding year, handing over the chair to to former President of Mozambique Joaquim Chissano in July 2003.
+In 2004, the AU decided that South Africa should host the Pan-African Parliament and it met for its second session in South Africa, the first time on South African soil, in September that year.
+By participating in UN and AU initiatives to resolve conflict and promote peace and security on the continent - in countries such as the Democratic Republic of Congo, Burundi and Sudan - South Africa has contributed to the achievement of conditions conducive to the entrenchment of stability, democracy and faster development.

-During the First Decade of Freedom, it acted at various times as chair of the Southern African Development Community (SADC), NAM, AU and the Commonwealth Heads of Government meetings.
-It played host to several international conferences, including the UN Conference on Trade and Development in 1996, the 2000 World AIDS Congress, World Conference Against Racism in 2001.
-World Summit on Sustainable Development in 2002 and the World Parks Congress in 2003.
-The country has also been represented on international forums such as the International Monetary Fund's Development Committee and Interpol.
+During the first decade of freedom, it acted at various times as chair of the Southern African Development Community, NAM, AU and the Commonwealth Heads of Government meetings.
+It hosted several international conferences, including the UN Conference on Trade and Development in 1996, the 2000 World AIDS Congress, the World Conference Against Racism in 2001, the World Summit on Sustainable Development in 2002 and the World Parks Congress in 2003.
+The country has also been represented in international forums such as the International Monetary Fund's Development Committee and Interpol.